Flexible Design with Adapters

 Now that your vendor is isolated behind a behaviour, you can much more easily support multiple vendors.
 Beyond that, you also get a major benefit in your tests.

-You can now easily implement a Test
+You can now easily implement a Test implementation of your Adapter which

-environment.
+you only use in the :test environment.
 This allows you to thoroughly test

 all the possible error states, without having to make live API calls.
 This is